 University of Geneva, Switzerland

-One article in general statistics/econometrics journal, and two articles in more specialized field journals.
+One article in a general statistics/econometrics journal and two articles in more specialised field journals.

 The proposed research targets methodological extensions of existing literature on robust testing.
 The general results should pave the way to construct robust data analytic procedures.

 The proposed research is a methodological project.
 The developed techniques are general and should enhance the toolbox of economists, social scientists, political scientists, biostatisticians and other specialists who work with complex datasets and need to make reliable inference and conclusions.